rust-lang/reference/src/expressions/block-expr.md

 > [!NOTE]
 > As a control flow expression, if a block expression is the outer expression of an expression statement, the expected type is `()` unless it is followed immediately by a semicolon.

+r[expr.block.type.diverging]
+However, if there are any values unconditionally created within a block that are [diverging](../divergence.md), then the block itself is considered diverging.

 r[expr.block.value]
 Blocks are always [value expressions] and evaluate the last operand in value expression context.